Lake Como – Italy’s Most Popular Tourist Destination

 This town is recommended majorly for nature lovers.
 Lake Como is basically for those who love countryside, cobbled street quaint towns, view of colorful houses on slopes of Alps, peaceful, relaxed and laid back life style.
 That is why Lake Como is known as one of the most relaxed destinations of the world.
 Inhale the pure and fresh mountain air with deep fragrances of cypress, olives, oranges and pine trees.

-How to reach Lake Como – Italy’s Most Popular destination
+How to reach Lake Como – Italy’s Most Popular Tourist Destination

 - Nearest International Airport – MILAN (MILANO).

 - From Milan, you can reach here in several ways like rail/trains, buses, car or bikes.
 If you are staying in Milan then read about Best of Milan – Go for a Milan sightseeing tours.

 - Trentalia , Eu-rail or Intercity trains runs from Milan to Lake Como.
 Trains take 1.5 hours to reach Lake Como from Milan and around 6 Euro per person.
 The distance from Milan to Lake Como is approximately 40 km.
 Beware, there are 3 stations in Lake Como – Como Nord Lago, Como San Giovanni, and Como Nord Borghi.
 Get down at the station which is closer to your stay.

 - Rent a car is available at Milan airport to reach here.
 If you have 24 hours to spend in Milan then read this.